kennytm/rust-ios-android/README.md

     $ ./create-ndk-standalone.sh
     ```

 6. Build Rust and Cargo.
 It will automatically download the latest published nightly source.
 You may also specify a version from the beta/stable channel.
-(This step is slow)
+(This step takes about an hour)

     ```sh
     $ ./build.py                # Build with latest published nightly